What makes an athlete successful?

 Most parents like to think it's good genes and what they have taught their children at home or in the backyard.
 Most coaches think it's the mental toughness, hard work and preparation before the competition.
 Most athletes like to think it's the dedication and sacrifices they make.
 Perhaps it's a combination.

 There are many reasons athletes become successful on and off the field.
-Here is some advice from some of America's best athletes and Olympic Gold Medal winners and what they each shared with our amateur athletes at the Coventry Commonwealth Games of Virginia Opening Ceremonies over the years.
+Here is some advice from some of America's best athletes and Olympic Gold Medal winners and what they each shared with our amateur athletes at the Virginia Commonwealth Games Opening Ceremonies over the years.

 Advice from the Olympians